Zebrafish: Reproduction

 To encourage the fish to spawn, some researchers use a fish tank with a sliding bottom insert, which reduces the depth of the pool to simulate the shore of a river.
 Zebrafish spawn best in the morning due to their Circadian rhythms.
 Researchers have been able to collect 10,000 embryos in 10 minutes using this method.
 In particular, one pair of adult fish is capable of laying 200–300 eggs in one morning in approximately 5 to 10 at time.
 Male zebrafish are furthermore known to respond to more pronounced markings on females, i.e., "good stripes", but in a group, males will mate with whichever females they can find.
 What attracts females is not currently understood.
 The presence of plants, even plastic plants, also apparently encourages spawning.

-Exposure to environmentally relevant concentrations of diisononyl phthalate (DINP), commonly used in a large variety of plastic items, disrupt the endocannabinoid system and thereby affect reproduction in a sex-specific manner.
+Exposure to environmentally relevant concentrations of diisononyl phthalate (DINP), commonly used in a large variety of plastic items, disrupt the endocannabinoid system, influence carnio-facial cartilage of offsprings, and thereby affect reproduction in a sex-specific and developmental manner.

-Feeding

-Zebrafish feeding practices vary significantly across different developmental stages, reflecting their changing nutritional needs.
-For newly hatched larvae, which begin feeding at approximately 5 days post-fertilization (dpf), small live prey such as Paramecium or rotifers are commonly used until they reach 9–15 dpf.
-This early diet is crucial for their growth and survival, as these small organisms provide essential nutrients.
-As the larvae develop, from 15 dpf onwards, they are typically transitioned to a diet that includes brine shrimp nauplii and dry feeds, which are more nutritionally balanced and easier to manage in laboratory settings.
-For larvae aged 25 dpf, feeding rates can range from 50% to 300% of their body weight (BW) per day, depending on their size and growth requirements.
-As zebrafish grow into juveniles (30–90 dpf), the recommended feeding rate decreases to about 6–8% of their BW per day, with a focus on high-quality dry feeds that meet their protein and energy needs.
-Upon reaching adulthood (over 90 dpf), zebrafish typically require a feeding rate of around 5% of their BW per day.
-Throughout these stages, it is essential to adjust the particle size of the feed: less than 100 μm for newly hatched larvae, 100–200 μm for those between 16 and 30 dpf, and larger particles for juveniles and adults.
-This structured approach to feeding not only supports optimal growth and health but also enhances the reliability of experimental outcomes in research settings.